Fantasy Football RB Report: With Nick Chubb down, is Jerome Ford a league-winner?

 The Lions have clearly split touches between running backs the past two seasons.
 Gibbs drew nine targets last week, which is a good indicator that he will continue to be very involved in the passing game.
 His seven carries for 27 yards, though, show that the Lions will likely find someone else on early downs.

-Enter Craig Reynolds, who ran the ball three times for seven yards after Montgomery’s injury.
+Enter Craig Reynolds, who ran the ball three times for 7 yards after Montgomery’s injury.
 Reynolds is the no-frills banger who is reminiscent of Jamaal Williams without the emotional postgame speeches.

-In a matchup with the Falcons, Gibbs has breakout potential while fellow first-rounder Bijan Robinson is on the other sideline.
+In a matchup with the Falcons, Gibbs has breakout potential, while fellow first-rounder Bijan Robinson is on the other sideline.
 Gibbs’ touches jumped from nine to 14 in Week 2.
 Miles Sanders put up 98 total yards in Week 1 against the Falcons, so Gibbs could follow suit if he keeps seeing touches, especially in the passing game.

 Los Angeles Chargers